RasaHQ/rasa/docs/docker_walkthrough.rst

 You can then train the Rasa NLU model by executing the command below.
-As output of the command the directory ``models/rasa_nlu`` will contain the trained Rasa NLU model.
+As output of the command the directory ``models/rasa_nlu`` will contain the trained Rasa NLU model:

 .. code-block:: bash